Discover how the PHR certification can help you advance your career in human resources.

 To qualify for the PHR exam, you must fulfill one of the following conditions set by the HRCI:

-• Have a master’s degree or higher and possess a minimum of one year of experience in a professional-level HR position
+Possess a minimum of one year of experience in a professional-level HR position and have a master’s degree or higher and

-• Possess a bachelor’s degree and have at least two years of experience in a professional-level HR position
+Possess at least two years of experience in a professional-level HR position and have a bachelor’s degree

-The HRCI outlines a "professional-level" HR position as one that entails:
+The HRCI outlines a "professional-level" HR position as someone who:

 Read more: HR Entry-Level Job Guide: Jobs, Salaries, and Strategies to Get Hired